niemopen/niem-naming-design-rules/ndr6src.md

 ## 3.4 The NIEM metamodel

-A data model in NIEM defines the syntax and semantics of a [message format](#def), or the information content of a [message type](#def), or the agreed definitions of a community.
+A data model in NIEM is either a [message model](#def), defining the information content of a [message type](#def), or a [reuse model](#def), making the agreed definitions of a community available for reuse.
 The information required for those purposes can itself be modeled.
 The model of that information is the *NIEM metamodel* -- an abstract model for NIEM data models.
 The metamodel is expressed in UML, and is described in detail in [section 4]().
-At a high level, the major components of the metamodel are classes, datatypes, properties, and namespaces.
+At a high level, the major components of the metamodel are properties, classes, datatypes, namespaces, and models.
 [Figure 3-7](#fig3-7) provides an lllustration.

 <figure class="image">
   <a name="fig3-2"/></a>